Thailand Visa for Indians

 Icon

 No, you will not be refunded if the visa officials reject your Thailand visa.
-Hence, you must fill out the application form cautiously to avoid rejection.
+Therefore, you must complete the application form carefully to avoid rejection.

-What will happen if I extend my stay beyond my visa validity?
+What will happen if I extend my stay beyond the validity of my visa?

 Icon